daveaglick/Scripty/Readme.md

 Tools to let you use Roslyn-powered C# scripts for code generation.
 You can think of it as a scripted alternative to T4 templates.

-**Note that this document cooresponds to the currently active source code branch, which may be in development.
+**Note that this document corresponds to the currently active source code branch, which may be in development.
 To view documentation for the latest *release* of Scripty make sure you are viewing the `master` branch.**

 # Quick Start

-The easiest way to get up and running is to install the [Scripty.MsBuild NuGet package](https://www.nuget.org/packages/Scripty.MsBuild/) into an existing project.
-Then just create a script file with a `.csx` extension, add it to your project, and watch the magic happen on your next build.
-Alternatively, you can install the [Scripty Visual Studio extension](https://visualstudiogallery.msdn.microsoft.com/52c02bb2-1d79-476e-82fb-5abfbfe6b3e4) to add custom tool support for code generation outside the build process.
+There are two different ways to use Scripty, and they can be used together or separately depending on your use case.

+The first is to use the "custom tool" functionality contained in the [Scripty Visual Studio extension](https://visualstudiogallery.msdn.microsoft.com/52c02bb2-1d79-476e-82fb-5abfbfe6b3e4).
+Just add that extension to Visual Studio and it's ready to go.
+Once the extension is installed, you have to "turn it on" for specific files.
+You do this by manually entering `ScriptyGenerator` as the "Custom Tool" for a file or files in the project (presumably .csx files, though it'll work for any extension).
+The "Custom Tool" setting can be found in the file properties in Visual Studio.
+Once that's set, just right-click on the file and select "Run Custom Tool".
+Note that the scripts *will not* be evaluated on every build automatically using this approach.

+The other way to use Scripty is with the MSBuild task.
+In this case, add the [Scripty.MsBuild NuGet package](https://www.nuget.org/packages/Scripty.MsBuild/) to your project.
+It will automatically pick up any .csx files in your project at build time, evaluate them, and add the results to your compilation. *You won't actually see the results in your project*.
+If you want the output of the scripts to show up in the project after using the MSBuild task, you'll need to manually add them after the first build.

+I'd recommend looking at the [Scripty Visual Studio extension](https://visualstudiogallery.msdn.microsoft.com/52c02bb2-1d79-476e-82fb-5abfbfe6b3e4) first since it's more obvious when the generation happens and you can immediately see the results.
+Then once you're comfortable, maybe experiment with the build task.
+You can also use both together to run code generation on-demand with the custom tool and also on every build with the MsBuild task.
+Also note that you shouldn't need to install the Roslyn SDK or manually add any of the Roslyn packages or projects to the solution.
+Everything is self contained in the Scripty extensions and packages.

 # Scripts